palasthotel/grid-wordpress-box-social/readme.txt

 == Upgrade Notice ==

+If you used the YouTube type "Channel" in Version 1.4.10- you have to change this to "Username" for Versions 1.4.11+

 With 1.4.6 update you need to save permalinks to get twitter authorization work properly.

 $item->time property was replaced by $item->datetime for timezone fix.
 Please check your theme templates grid-box-social_timeline--*.tpl.php.